alltonp/infinite-runner-mario/README.md

 * paste the code over the existing code

 ### Running
-* hit 'compile' and then click on the right half of the screen (so the game has to focus)
+* hit 'compile' and then click on the right half of the screen (so the game has the focus)
-* press 'up' arrow key to jump over incoming obstacles
+* press <kbd>up<kbd> key to jump over incoming obstacles
 * if mario dies .. hit 'compile' again (ick)

 ### Todo